ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-cluster.md

 ### Considerations

 The processor provides **4 physical cores and 8 hardware threads**.
-The planned 6 vCPU allocation leaves substantial CPU capacity available for temporary workloads and future expansion.
+The planned 6 vCPU allocation leaves CPU capacity available for temporary workloads and future expansion.

 Approximately **8 GB of memory remains unallocated**.
-Because memory is the primary capacity constraint on this node, the additional headroom provides flexibility for temporary VMs and future infrastructure services.
+Memory is the primary capacity constraint on this node, so the additional headroom provides flexibility for temporary VMs and future infrastructure services.

 Resource-intensive workloads should preferentially run on `prox-lab-01` when practical.